Chart Color Schemes

 Fraser features high concentrations of family households, with a higher-than-average median household size

 Family households account for 83.3% of all households, including 39.6% couples with children, 31.2% couples without children, and 11.6% single parent families.
-Non-family households constitute the remaining 16.7%, with lone person households at 14.8% and group households comprising 1.5%.
-The median household size is 2.9 people, larger than the Australian Capital Territory average of 2.5.
+Non-family households make up the remaining 16.7%, consisting of 14.8% lone person households and 1.5% group households.
+The median household size is 2.9 people, which is larger than the Australian Capital Territory average of 2.5.

 Frequently Asked Questions - Households